 Chinese (including all of its varieties such as Mandarin and Wu) is the most spoken language worldwide

-There is also a sizeable real life and online gap in Spanish which has 437 million native-speakers but accounts for a mere 5.1 percent of websites.
-Even though German is actually the second most common language online, it still doesn't appear on the top-10 list of the world's most spoken languages.
+There is also a sizeable real life and online gap in Spanish which has 442 million native-speakers but accounts for a mere 5 percent of websites.
+Even though German is actually the third most common language online, it still doesn't appear on the top-10 list of the world's most spoken languages.
 In addition to making accessibility and understanding difficult, scientists have warned that a lack of language diversity online could be contributing to the death of some languages across the world.